armortal/protobuffed/README.md

 ## Getting Started

+This getting started guide is based off our example which you can find in the [examples directory](./examples/).

 ### Initializing a new project

 Protobuffed uses a [configuration](#configuration) file that describes the project's plugins and its associated configuration.
 You can initialize a new project by running `protobuffed init` (generally in the root folder of your project).
 You will see a newly created file named `protobuffed.json` (can be changed with the `-f` or `--file` flag).